Armor (Marvel Comics character): Member of the X-Men

 Hisako finds classmate Blindfold "crying" in the restroom.
-While trying to comfort Blindfold, Blindfold tries to convince Hisako that they are soon "to lose another one," as Wolverine, believing he is a defenseless child due to the manipulations of Cassandra Nova, barges into the restroom, followed closely by the feral Beast.
+While trying to comfort Blindfold, Blindfold tries to convince Hisako that they are soon "to lose another one", as Wolverine, believing he is a defenseless child due to the manipulations of Cassandra Nova, barges into the restroom, followed closely by Beast.
 Beast attacks Blindfold, but Hisako uses her powers to fight off Beast with a large blast of psionic energy from her psi-body armor.
 Exhausting herself, she faints.
 Blindfold tells Hisako that someone is awake in the infirmary; they find the unconscious bodies of Colossus and Cyclops.

 Soon after, both Ord and Danger attack the mansion, where they are confronted by Hisako and then Wolverine where the young girl holds her own only to be wounded by Wolverine's claws.
 Although she only receives minor injuries, when Cassandra Nova chooses Hisako to be her new host body.
-It is unknown if Cassandra was successful in getting Emma Frost to transfer her consciousness into Hisako, as S.W.O.R.D. beams the team, Danger, Ord, and Hisako into a spaceship headed for the Breakworld.
+It is unknown if Nova was successful in getting Emma Frost to transfer her consciousness into Hisako, as S.W.O.R.D. beams the team, Danger, Ord, and Hisako into a spaceship headed for the Breakworld.

 The team and Hisako find that S.W.O.R.D. have abducted the X-Men and Hisako because they need heroes to fight a threat: Breakworld has a weapon capable of destroying the Earth.
 Ord sends the ship's coordinates to Breakworld's ruler, and he sends a fleet to attack the ship.
 The ship is heavily damaged and the X-Men are separated.
 Hisako ends up with Wolverine.
 Hisako is given membership to the X-Men and Shadowcat's uniform.

 Later, Wolverine and Armor are captured as Emma and the remaining X-Men try to free Cyclops.
 It is then revealed through a flashback that Leviathan is a fake and that Wolverine and Armor were told to be captured so the X-Men would have men inside Kruun's palace.
 Kruun only captured and brought Cyclops back to life so as to question him about the fake Leviathan.
 Cyclops then uses his newly regained powers to knock out Kruun and free Wolverine and Armor.

 Back on earth, Armor attempts to console Wolverine after losing Shadowcat by forcing him to fight/train with her.